sameearif/dumplings/public/to-bert-with-roberta-p1/index.md

   <span style={{ fontSize: '14px' }}>Used for padding multiple sequences to the same length.</span>
 </div>

 This vocabulary is created by tokenizing the pre-training dataset, where tokens are ranked by their frequency in the corpus—more common tokens are assigned lower integer identifier ID numbers, while less common tokens receive higher ID numbers.
-Once the input text is tokenized, each token is mapped to a unique ID based on a predefined vocabulary.
+After tokenizing the input text, each token is assigned a unique ID based on a predefined vocabulary.
 <div style={{ display: 'flex', justifyContent: 'center', alignItems: 'center', marginTop: '0px' }}>
   <div style={{ display: 'flex', alignItems: 'center', marginLeft: '10px' }}>
     <span style={{ color: 'black', backgroundColor: '#FECB6F', padding: '5px 5px', borderRadius: '5px', marginRight: '5px', fontSize: '12px' }}>Dump</span>